COVESA/cdsp/examples/remotivelabs-feeder/README.md

 ```
 #### Stop the bridge:
 8. To exit the bridge, e.g. when playback has finished, press the keyboard interrupt (Ctrl-C).

+#### Known Errors
+Startup of the bridge fails sometimes (when sending signals to Information Layer) if the playback is already going on.
+Solution is to pause the playback, start the bridge and then to continue the playback.

 #### Tips
 Tip: Playback can be paused and restarted at any time.